rcliftonharvey/rchcodetimer/README.md

 ## Introduction

-This class implements a high-precision timer in pure C++, intended for quick execution time measurements for contained scopes of code.
+This class implements a high-precision timer in pure C++, intended for quick execution time measurements of contained scopes of code.

 This class was written with no dependencies, which means you can use it by itself and in any application, without being bound to any 3rd party frameworks.